As U.S. Supreme Court nomination looms, a religious community draws fresh interest | Entertainment

 From 1970, women with leadership roles in the organization were called handmaids, but that changed following the popular 2017-to-present Hulu television series "The Handmaid's Tale," based on a 1985 book by Margaret Atwood.
 The dystopian story is set in a future United States where the rules of the male-dominated society are based on the leaders' twisted interpretation of Old Testament scriptures.
 "Recognizing that the meaning of this term has shifted dramatically in our culture in recent years, we no longer use the term handmaid," the group said in 2018, without specifically attributing the change to the show.

 Coral Anika Theill, a former People of Praise member, has been strongly critical of the group, calling it a "cult" and saying in an interview women are expected to be completely obedient to men and independent thinkers are "humiliated, interrogated, shamed and shunned."
-"A lot of us suffered Stockholm syndrome and many of the women were on anti-depressants and tranquilizers," said Theill, who last year wrote a blog post entitled "I lived the Handmaid's Tale."
-She added that she planned to call every U.S. senator to oppose Barrett should she become Trump's nominee.
+Theill, who last year wrote a blog post entitled "I lived the Handmaid's Tale," said she planned to call every U.S. senator to oppose Barrett should she become Trump's nominee.

 Reuters could not independently verify her account.
 When asked about Theill's allegations, People of Praise spokesman Connolly said the group followed Christian teachings that "men and women share a fundamental equality as bearers of God's image."
 "We value independent thinking," Connolly said.